⚠️ Trigger Warning:

 Tiffany whispered, “You saw me, didn’t you, darling?
 You know what I did.”

 Slipping the robe from her shoulders, she stepped into the bath, and every nerve came to life in the hot embrace.
 The water licked her skin, lavender still thick in the air.
 She closed her eyes, floating, and imagined she was dissolving.
-Unlike Ethan, her dissolution was controlled, chosen, and indulgent.
+Unlike Ethan, her dissolution was controlled, chosen and indulgent.
 Her mind drifted backward.
 Just flashes.
 The weight of silence across long tables, the echo of her mother’s voice telling her that pretty girls were meant to be seen, not heard.

 When she arose from the tub, steam billowed around her like stage fog.
 She wrapped herself with her silk robe again and spritzed the air with her favorite perfume: amber, musk, poisonously sweet.
 She padded barefoot into the bedroom, Cashmere now waiting like a sentinel on the plush duvet.